lsst-sqre/sqre-git-snapshot/README.md

 ## Installation

-1. New t2.micro (or whatever, but micro's plenty big) in us-west-2 using ami-d2c924b2.
+* Create a New t2.micro (or whatever, but micro's plenty big) in us-west-2 using ami-d2c924b2.
 It needs IAM role "github-snapshot-s3-access".
 Give it 30GB of SSD as root (you only really need enough for one repository at a time, so larger-than-the- biggest-repository is good enough, but you're not charged extra (I think) for 30GB or less).
 SSH is the only port it needs open.
-2. Associate an EIP with it.
+* Associate an EIP with it.
-3. Once it comes up, log in as centos, and then:
+* Once it comes up, log in as centos, and then:
    `sudo -i`
    `hostnamectl ghsnap.codes.llst # Or whatever`
    `yum update -y`